 15.04 Return To Work.
 If a Police Officer becomes disabled as a result of dutydisability, the officer will have his/her job rights protected for two (2) years from the date of the disability provided the officer is released to return to work and can perform all the job requirements of a police officer.
-In the event the officer is not able to perform the job requirements of a police officer, the Port will make a good faith effort to find other suitable jobs within the Port for which the employee is qualified.
+In the event the officer is not able to perform the job within the Port for which the employee is qualified.
 In no event will jobs be created or modified specifically for this purpose.
 This understanding is predicated on a good faith application by the parties involved.